• Skip to primary navigation

 When selecting your rash guard, you should check the Ultraviolet Protection Factor (UPF).
 The Skin Cancer Foundation considers a UPF of 50 or higher “excellent,” reducing exposure to the sun’s radiation to 2% or less, while a UPF of 30 – 49 offers “good protection.”

-Lands’ End rash guards offer UPF 50 sun protection for women, men, girls, and boys.
+Lands’ End rash guards offer UPF 50 sun protection in styles for women, men, and children.

 Lip Balm with SPF